karl-johan-grahn/devopsbot/docs/src/incidents/incidents.md

 - Cannot be resolved within 1 hour

 ## During incidents
-The workflow during an incident is as follows.
-The remind function is not yet implemented:
+The workflow during an incident is as follows:

 ![incident declaration flow using devopsbot](./devopsbot.drawio.png)